Ohio State wins Big Ten title as Texas A&M makes final case for College Football Playoff spot - KVIA

 “Seven straight SEC wins,” Texas A&M head coach Jimbo Fisher said, stating his case after his team defeated Tennessee 34-13 on Saturday.
 “Some schools ain’t even played in seven games.
 Win seven in a row in the SEC and win eight overall.
 I don’t care what league you’re in.
 I don’t care what anybody else says.
 If you want to pick the best four teams, we’re one of them.”

-The ACC title game on Saturday between Clemson (9-1) and Notre Dame (10-0) could feature half of the four-team playoff field.
-Clemson’s only loss came in double overtime on the road against the Fighting Irish — and that was when Tigers quarterback Trevor Lawrence was sidelined because of Covid-19 protocol.
+Potentially half of the playoff field, meanwhile, may have played in the ACC title game between Clemson and Notre Dame.

+Prior to the contest, Clemson’s only loss was in double overtime on the road against the Fighting Irish — and that was when Tigers quarterback Trevor Lawrence was sidelined because of Covid-19 protocol.

 Comments